 Be the chairperson of the caucus meeting.

-Records the minutes of all U.S.S. meetings.
+Record the minutes of all U.S.S. meetings.

-Provides the U.S.S. of the S.S.A. with minutes and agenda before each scheduled U.S.S. meeting.
+Provide the U.S.S. of the S.S.A. with minutes and agenda before each scheduled U.S.S. meeting.

 Monitor the attendance of the U.S.S. according to the office hours as outlined in the bylaws of the respective positions.

-Assist the vice president with UW-Stout and S.S.A.
-Off-Campus Housing Initiatives.

-Works towards fulfilling student representation on University Shared Governance Committees with respects to Wisconsin State Statute 36.09(5).
+Work towards fulfilling student representation on University Shared Governance Committees with respects to Wisconsin State Statute 36.09(5).

 Maintain a list of standing committees and appointees to such committees.